Sasi8333/INF502-Fall22/assignments/01_git.md

 3.git log --decorate
 commit 42d52158a1a14c8c211b89f0aefcd077267a573b (HEAD -> main, origin/master, origin/main, master)
 Author: Sasi8333 <98135425+Sasi8333@users.noreply.github.com>
 Date:   Wed Sep 7 21:10:30 2022 -0700

     added the data

 commit 99c49f91c50e6f42203d95d36e5cd8610fee3fb9
 Author: Sasi8333 <98135425+Sasi8333@users.noreply.github.com>
 Date:   Wed Sep 7 14:36:46 2022 -0700

     file Created

 ```

 2. Try `git log --graph --all` to see the commit tree.
 Paste the result here and write a paragraph to provide an interpretation of what you found.
 ```
  git log --graph --all
 * commit 42d52158a1a14c8c211b89f0aefcd077267a573b (HEAD -> master, origin/master, origin/main, main)
 | Author: Sasi8333 <98135425+Sasi8333@users.noreply.github.com>
 | Date:   Wed Sep 7 21:10:30 2022 -0700
 |
 |     added the data
 |
 * commit 99c49f91c50e6f42203d95d36e5cd8610fee3fb9
   Author: Sasi8333 <98135425+Sasi8333@users.noreply.github.com>
   Date:   Wed Sep 7 14:36:46 2022 -0700

       file Created

-git log --graph -all command display the all the commits history nad we can see tex based history of all the commits include author name and date as well as commit message.
+git log --graph -all command displays all the commits history and we can see text based history of all the commits including author name and date as well as commit message.

 we can see graphical representation of the commits from the left side lines.